TheAhmadOsman/4o-ghibli-at-home/README.md

 # .env.example - Copy this to a new file named .env

 # --- Server Configuration ---
-# Maximum number of jobs to hold in the queue.
-MAX_QUEUE_SIZE=10
 # Maximum upload size in Megabytes (MB).
 MAX_UPLOAD_MB=25
 # Folder to store generated images.
 Will be created automatically.
 RESULTS_FOLDER="generated_images"

+# --- Redis & ARQ Task Queue ---
+REDIS_HOST="localhost"
+REDIS_PORT=6379
+REDIS_DB=0
+# Maximum number of concurrent jobs the ARQ worker will process.
+MAX_CONCURRENT_JOBS=2
+# How long a job can run before it times out (in seconds).
+JOB_TIMEOUT=600

 # --- Job & Resource Management ---
 # Device to run the model on ('cuda', 'cpu').
 Defaults to 'cuda' if available.
 PYTORCH_DEVICE="cuda"
 # How long to keep job results in memory and on disk (in seconds).
-Default is 600 (10 minutes).
-JOB_RESULT_TTL=600
-# How often the cleanup worker runs (in seconds).
-Default is 300 (5 minutes).
+Default is 900 (15 minutes).
-CLEANUP_INTERVAL=300
+JOB_RESULT_TTL=900
 ```

 ## How to Run

-The application runs with a single command, which starts the web server and the background processing worker. **I usually run local sessions with the development command.**
+The application now consists of two main components that must be run separately: the **FastAPI web server** and the **ARQ background worker**.

-- **For Development (Recommended & Tested):**
+- **For Development (Recommended):**

+    A helper script `run_dev.sh` is provided to start both processes concurrently.

     ```bash
-    python3.11 app.py
+    # Make the script executable (only needs to be done once)
+    chmod +x run_dev.sh

+    # Run the development server and worker
+    ./run_dev.sh
     ```

 - **For Production:**

-    Use a production-grade WSGI server like Gunicorn. **It is critical to use only ONE worker** because the job queue is in-memory and cannot be shared across multiple processes.
+    Use a production-grade ASGI server like Gunicorn to run the FastAPI app, and run the ARQ worker in a separate process (e.g., using `systemd` or a process manager).

     ```bash
-    # The `--workers 1` flag is essential for this application's design.
-    # Increase --threads for more concurrent I/O, and --timeout for long-running jobs.
+    # 1. Start the FastAPI application with Gunicorn
+    # The number of workers can be scaled based on your server's CPU cores.
-    gunicorn --workers 1 --threads 4 --timeout 600 -b 0.0.0.0:5000 app:app
+    gunicorn -w 4 -k uvicorn.workers.UvicornWorker -b 0.0.0.0:5000 app.main:app

+    # 2. In a separate terminal or process, start the ARQ worker
+    arq app.services.task_queue.WorkerSettings
     ```

 ## Open the App